pymesign/Medifar-beta/wp-content/plugins/stock/readme.txt

-A sort of cronjob, later replaced with webhook.php
+A sort of cronjob, later replaced with a function within themes/medifar/inc/template-functions.php